-What is needed to get a marriage license?
+What is needed to issue a marriage license?

-(1) Both applicants may take a premarital preparation course given by a provider registered with the clerk of court and receive a $25.00 discount on their marriage license.
-The provider will give the applicants a certificate showing completion of the course, and this certificate must be presented to the marriage license department when applying for a license.
-Please refer to the Fees and Charges section for the discounted fee.
+Both applicants may take a premarital preparation course given by a provider registered with the Clerk of Court and Comptroller to receive a $25.00 discount on the marriage license fee and waive the three day waiting period.
+The provider must give the applicants a certificate of completion for the course, which must be presented to the marriage license clerk when applying for the license.
+For fee information, please refer to the Fees and Charges section listed in the Quick Links on the homepage.

-(2) Florida residents not wishing to take the marriage preparation course will not receive the discount and there will be a three-day waiting period from the date of application to issuance of the license.
-Please refer to the Fees and Charges section for the cost of a license.
+Applicants not wishing to take the marriage preparation course will not qualify for the discounted fee and a three-day waiting period will apply before the license becomes effective after the issue date.
+For fee information, please refer to the Fees and Charges section listed in the Quick Links on the homepage.

 Florida marriage licenses are valid for 60 days from the effective date.
-The marriage license must be returned to the Clerk's Office for recording within 10 days after the marriage is performed.
+The marriage license must be returned to the Marriage License department within 10 days of the date of marriage.

 Are there age restrictions for obtaining a marriage license?